aholinch/sgp4/README.md

 # Ruby
-The Ruby version was ported from the Python version to run the code go to the ruby directory and type:
+The Ruby version was ported from the Python version.
+To run the code go to the ruby directory and type:

 ruby TestSGP4.rb